Amazon’s Echo Sub is a product for no one

 They’re not much more expensive than a $130 Echo Sub and Amazon’s least expensive standard Echo SKU, the $50 Dot, which comes out to just $20 cheaper — and that’s for a 1.1 setup.

 There’s an argument to be made that the Echo Sub isn’t aimed at new Echo buyers, but rather those who’ve got an Echo on hand.
-I’d argue, though, that Echo Dot owners are better off picking up an inexpensive 3.1 audio system instead.
+But I’d argue that Echo Dot owners are better off picking up an inexpensive 3.1 audio system.
 (The Echo Dot has a 3.5mm audio out jack.)
 Sure, the tunes won’t be in stereo, but the cost savings will be substantial — Logitech’s Z313 runs about $50, which compares favorably to $230 for two Echo Dots and an Echo Sub.

 Clearly, Amazon’s “Alexa everywhere” strategy is paying dividends — even if its first-party share of the voice-enabled speaker market is slowly declining.
 The retailer’s voice assistant is integrated with over 20,000 devices (up from 4,000 eight months ago).

 But Amazon, which arguably kicked off the smart speaker craze four years ago when it launched the Echo, missed its window of opportunity in premium audio.
-Unless you’e stuck with an old Echo or Echo Plus, or compelled for some reason to add a subwoofer to the Echo Show or Spot, there’s no reason to pick up an Echo Sub.
+Unless you’re stuck with an old Echo or Echo Plus, or compelled for some reason to add a subwoofer to the Echo Show or Spot, there’s no compelling reason to pick up an Echo Sub.